top of page

 Captain Sean Canniff

 Captain Sean Canniff grew up in Marshfield, a small seaside town on the South Shore of MA.
 Sean got his start on Tallships as a cook on a schooner sailing from Boston to Key West at the age of 19.
-He found the structure and sense of community found from being a member of the crew a comfortable place where he could thrive.
-From there, he began his ascent up the ladder as a "hawsepiper".
-Captain Sean has sailed on Liberty Clipper, Liberty Star, Bagheera, Wendameen, Amistad, Angelique, Roseway, Californian, Harvey Gamage and now Lynx.
+As a member of the crew, he found structure and sense of community, and a comfortable place where he could thrive.
+From there, he began his ascent up the ladder as a hawsepiper.
+Captain Sean has sailed on Liberty Clipper, Liberty Star, Bagheera, Wendameen, Amistad, Angelique, Roseway, Californian, Harvey Gamage, and now Lynx.
 He credits his time aboard these ships for transforming his life.
 READ MORE

 Lynx_OnBoard_Ropes_Woman_edited.jpg